Project Sponsor: Rick Wolf

 Fundraising Goal: $50,000

-Questions for the Project Sponsors?
+Questions for the Project Sponsor, Rick?
 Want to get more involved in the project?
-Contact them here.
+Contact him here.

 In December 2018, Seashore Trolley Museum began a virtual fundraising campaign to support the purchase of a Mobilift with a custom, adaptable bridge plate to help guests with mobility issues access select items in our collection.
 In January 2020, we reached our $11,000 goal, and our new Mobilift arrived right in time for our 2020 season.